-Of incidents reported, only 1% of violent crimes happened on public transportation.
-However, 7.9% of all reported purse snatching/pick-pocketing incidents took place on public transportation.
+Less than 1% of all reported violent and property crimes happened on public transportation in 2009.
+However, 7.9% of purse snatching/pick-pocketing incidents took place on public transportation.

-Protecting Yourself While Out
+Protecting Yourself

-On the Street: Watch for loiterers.
+- At Home: Lock doors and windows, and never hide keys outside.
+Keep your home's exterior well lit.
+When away, use timers for lights, radios, and TVs to give the appearance you are at home.
+Trim foliage bordering your home to eliminate criminal "hiding places."
+Report suspicious activity to law enforcement.
+Become involved in or organize a Neighborhood Watch. - On the Street: Watch for loiterers.
 Do not carry large sums of money.
 Travel with others and on busy, well-lit streets.
 Be aware of your surroundings.
 If followed, go into the nearest business or occupied house.

-- On Public Transportation: While waiting, stand near others who are also waiting.
+Carry a mobile phone to use in case of emergency. - On Public Transportation: While waiting, stand near others who are also waiting.
 If the area is deserted, stand near an occupied, well-lit building.
 Be aware of those around you on public transport.
 If there are no other passengers, sit near the driver.
 At your destination, be aware of those who exit with you.
 After dark, attempt to exit in well-lit areas.
-Have someone meet you. - On the Elevator: Observe the elevator interior before entering.
+Have someone meet you. - In the Elevator: Observe the elevator interior before entering.
 Wait until the next elevator if you are uncertain of an occupant.
 Stand near the control panel-if accosted, press ALL buttons.
 If a suspicious person enters the elevator, exit before the door closes.
 Before exiting, observe the corridor for suspicious activity.
-Be aware of your surroundings. - Banking: Use automated teller machines (ATMs) during daylight hours only.
-According to a study by the U.S. Department of Justice, Office of Community Oriented Policing Services, most robberies at ATMS occur between midnight and 4 a.m.
-Robberies are somewhat more likely to occur at walk-up ATMs than at drive-through ATMs.

-Guarding Against Purse/Wallet Snatchers
+Be aware of your surroundings.

-- Remove the opportunity.
-Do not carry a purse or wallet, but opt for a belt-pack, fanny pack, or other inconspicuous means. - Never allow anyone to see how much money you are carrying. - Shop with a friend. - On not sit your purse or wallet on a counter while shopping. - Walk confidently with your head up and show a sense of purpose. - Carry only essential items.
-Photocopy identification, credit cards, and medical cards - of for replacement purposes and keep copies in a safe place. - If a criminal who wants your money, purse, or valuables confronts you, cooperate and give them up.
+- Banking: Use automated teller machines during daylight hours only.
+According to a study by the U.S. Department of Justice, Office of Community Oriented Policing Services, most robberies at ATMs occur between midnight and 4 a.m.
+Robberies are somewhat more likely to occur at walk-up ATMs than at drive-through ATMs. - Guarding Against Purse/Wallet Snatchers: Remove the opportunity.
+Do not carry a purse or wallet, but opt for a belt-pack, fanny pack, or other inconspicuous means.
+Never let anyone see how much money you are carrying.
+Shop with a friend.
+Do not sit your purse or wallet on a counter while shopping.
+Walk confidently with your head up and show a sense of purpose.
+Carry only essential items.
+Photocopy identification, credit cards, and medical cards for replacement purposes and keep copies in a safe place.
+If a criminal wants your money, purse, or valuables, cooperate and give them up.

-Bureau of Justice Statistics
+Bureau of Justice Statistics www.ojp.usdoj.gov/bjs/

-www.ojp.usdoj.gov/bjs/